-‘Cheque’ is an instrument which contains an unconditional order, drawn on a banker, directing to pay a certain sum of money to the person whose name is specified in the instrument.
-‘Bill of Exchange’ is a document contains an unconditional order, directing a person, to pay a certain amount to a specified person.
-These two terms sound the same, which becomes the cause of confusion for many people.
-Come, let’s start understanding the difference between Cheque and Bill of Exchange.
+‘Cheque‘ is an instrument which contains an unconditional order, drawn on a banker, directing to pay a certain sum of money to the person whose name is specified in the instrument.
+In contrast, ‘Bill of Exchange‘ is a document contains an unconditional order, directing a person, to pay a certain amount to a specified person.

 Content: Cheque Vs Bill of Exchange